UKVCAS Service Points Start To Reopen

 On the evening of 23rd March 2020, UK Prime Minister, Boris Johnson, formally triggered the COVID-19 lockdown, ominously stating, “From this evening I must give the British people a very simple instruction - you must stay at home.
 Because the critical thing we must do is stop the disease spreading between households.
-That is why people will only be allowed to leave their home for the following very limited purposes: shopping for basic necessities, as infrequently as possible, one form of exercise a day - for example, a run, walk, or cycle - alone or with members of your household, any medical need, to provide care or to help a vulnerable person, and travelling to and from work, but only where this is absolutely necessary and cannot be done from home.
+That is why people will only be allowed to leave their home for the following very limited purposes: shopping for necessities, as infrequently as possible, one form of exercise a day - for example, a run, walk, or cycle - alone or with members of your household, any medical need, to provide care or to help a vulnerable person, and travelling to and from work, but only where this is absolutely necessary and cannot be done from home.
 That’s all - these are the only reasons you should leave your home”.

 From this date, life as we knew it effectively stopped.
 Workplaces closed, transport came to a grinding halt, leisure facilities shut their doors, and the apparatus of government was temporarily closed, with no clear idea of when it would all reopen.
-For migrants from outside of the UK planning to enter the country for work, study, or to care for relatives, and those already in the UK hoping to extend their stay, apply for indefinite leave to remain, or switch to a new visa type, the closure of UKVCAS Service Points meant their applications could not be completed.
+For migrants from outside the UK planning to enter the country for work, study, or to care for relatives, and those already in the UK hoping to extend their stay, apply for indefinite leave to remain, or switch to a new visa type, the closure of UKVCAS Service Points meant their applications could not be completed.

 As of the day of writing (29th July 2020), 30 UK based service centres have reopened, these are as follows: